-Student-led Inquiries The PYP Exhibition in Grade 5 and the MYP Personal Project in Grade 10 serve as collaborative, transdisciplinary inquiry processes led by the students.
+Student-led Inquiries The PYP Exhibition in Grade 5 serves as collaborative, transdisciplinary inquiry processe led by the students.
 Students identify, investigate and offer solutions to real-life issues or problems that are meaningful to them and engage in meaningful action as a result.

 Learner Agency Students develop responsible dispositions, the skills to regulate their own learning and the understanding of real world situations.
 Furthermore, students are provided opportunities to take part in service learning experiences and take action.
 They become passionate citizens, ready to make the world a better place.